WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja.md

 ![Posts order Instagram settings](/guide/public/images/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja/posts-order-instagram-settings.png)

 We have selected the Ascending Posts Order.
-You may select any for your feed.&nbsp;
+You may select any for your feed.

 ### **Types of Posts**